What’s The Best Neem Oil For Indoor Plants

 Check out the following neem oil products for indoor plants.
-Feel free to dilute these handy, non-toxic solutions for a homemade pesticide or apply a commercial ready-to-spray product.
+Dilute these handy, non-toxic solutions for a homemade pesticide or apply a commercial ready-to-spray product.

 1. Neem Oil Ready To Use Fungicide from Safer